leesahanders/shiny-bioconductor/README.md

 ### renv and git

-Only publish the renv.lock file to git, never the renv folder with the package symlinks.
+The `renv.lock` file, at a minimum, will need to published to your version control repository.
+There are differing opinions on whether or not to publish other files like `.Rprofile`, `renv/settings.json` and `renv/activate.R` but it doesn't hurt to include these.
+Don't include the other files in the `renv` folder with the package symlinks.
 The `.gitignore` file can be used to make git ignore that folder.

 ### renv and bioconductor